John Schneider (American football executive)

-John Schneider (born May 25, 1971) is a professional American football executive, currently serving as the General Manager and Executive Vice President for the Seattle Seahawks of the National Football League (NFL).
+John Schneider (born May 25, 1971) is an American professional football executive who is the president of football operations and general manager of the Seattle Seahawks of the National Football League (NFL).
 Schneider was previously an executive for the Washington Redskins and Green Bay Packers in the 2000s.
 He was a primary architect in building the Seahawks roster that went on to win Super Bowl XLVIII.

 Early years

 Schneider grew up in Wisconsin and attended high school in De Pere at Abbot Pennings High School, where he played football and graduated in 1989.
-He studied history and secondary education at University of St. Thomas and was on the football team his Freshman year until injuries caused him to retire.
-During his Junior year he wrote a letter to Ron Wolf asking if he could work as a scout.
+He studied history and secondary education at University of St. Thomas and was on the football team his freshman year until injuries caused him to retire.
+During his junior year, he wrote a letter to Ron Wolf asking if he could work as a scout.
 His internship that summer was the beginning of his relationship with the Green Bay Packers.